 MMO: What has life been like for you post retirement?
 I read that you have your own baseball academy?

-Mike: When I first got out (of the game) my kids were, my oldest son was just starting high school and now he’s kind of on his own.
+Mike: When I first got out (of the game) my oldest son was just starting high school and now he’s kind of on his own.
 I just wanted to, not get away from the game, but I needed to step away from the game for a while and just live with family.
 It’s hard enough as it is already, but just being in tune with their life and not about mine so to speak and just kind of going with it like that.
 Just trying to be a dad, just a regular old dad, you know?

 MMO: You mentioned your son who plays baseball.
 Daz Cameron was taken in the first round by the Houston Astros in the 2015 Draft.
 What’s it been like getting to watch your son play professionally now?
 It must be pretty cool that he’s also playing your old position.

 Mike: Yeah it’s cool, he’s kind of just doing his own thing.
-We have a lot of similarities and features, and I try to enforce a little bit more of the things that I felt like we’re a little bit different type of players.
+We have a lot of similarities and features and I try to enforce a little bit more of the things that I felt like we’re a little bit different type of players.
 He has this really good knack for controlling the barrel, a lot more than maybe I should have, I should have that same thing.
-One thing, if I could regret (something) is coming into this power thing where you sacrifice so much swings and misses for power, when you don’t really have to.
+One thing, if I could regret (something), is coming into this power thing where you sacrifice so much swings and misses for power, when you don’t really have to.
 He has this real good knack for putting the bat on the ball and even more so than me, if I was envious of anything he does very well.

 But it’s good, he’s got me and I know everything inside/out about the game.
 So wherever he is, you spend 21-years and I spent years in the minor leagues so I know everything, there’s nothing that I don’t know about playing this part of the game.
-So he’s kind of got his own thing, and I’ve kind of stepped back to allow him to have his own thing.
+He’s kind of got his own thing, and I’ve stepped back to allow him to have his own thing.
 He’s got enough pressure; he’s got my last name.
 I played for a long time and I was pretty good.
-And he’s a first round draft pick so there’s so many things that in the game of baseball and in his situation that could be a negative energy towards him, and I try to stay away from that.
+And he’s a first-round draft pick so there’s so many things that in the game of baseball and in his situation that could be a negative energy towards him, and I try to stay away from that.
 I stay away from all negativity with him, except giving him the simple basics of what he needs to do playing the game, and understanding there’s going to be failure, there’s no one that can get past the failure of the game of baseball, so just live it man, live it, get engaged with it and do your thing.

-MMO: Growing up, who were some of your favorite players and guys you idolized?
+MMO: Growing up who were some of your favorite players and guys you idolized?

 Mike: For me I got a chance to see those Monday night games, I saw a lot of the Braves.
-I saw a lot of the Cincinnati Reds, I saw Rickey Henderson a lot, and almost to a fault Ken Griffey Jr. Modeling my game after one specific player I used to like Devon White, Rickey Henderson; I liked everybody.
+I saw a lot of the Cincinnati Reds.
+I saw Rickey Henderson a lot, and almost to a fault Ken Griffey Jr. Modeling my game after one specific player I used to like Devon White, Rickey Henderson; I liked everybody.
 I liked all those guys in center field.